Isaac-List/DIGA_Classes/DIGA620/Final_Project/README.md

 This is code for my DIGA620 Final Project. `download_data.py` downloads data from [NOAA's API](https://www.ncdc.noaa.gov/cdo-web/webservices/v2#gettingStarted).

-## Stations
+## Things to Define:
-Data is downloaded for 6 weather stations defined in the code.
+ - Stations: Data is downloaded for weather stations identified in the code.
+Use the `get_stations.py` or `get_stations_fips.py` script to generate a list of acceptable stations in JSON format.

-## API Token
-The code requires an API token available through NOAA's API service.
+- API Token: The code requires an API token available through NOAA's API service.
 Put your own in a file called `noaa_token.py` in the format `token = {"token": "#########"}`.

 ## Data Output